wdi-sf-fall/notes/week_06_ruby_fundamentals_and_rails_intro/day_03_blocks_procs_rails_intro/dusk_rails_intro/README.md

 Assignment:

-- Introduce a new resource `Ingredient`.
-Here is the table schem:
+- Introduce a new resource `ingredient`.
+Here is the table schema:

 ```
 # Table name: ingredients